TameshwarNirmalkar/AngularBeta13/README.md

-# ng2-play.ts
+# Angular 2.0 Version: Beta 13

 A minimal [Angular2](https://angular.io/) playground using [TypeScript](http://www.typescriptlang.org/) and [SystemJS loader](https://github.com/systemjs/systemjs)

 ## Install

-Clone this repo and execute in your favourite shell:
+Clone this repository and execute in your favourite shell:

+## Global npm packages
-* `npm i -g gulp` to install gulp globally (if you don't have it installed already)
+* `npm i gulp` to install gulp globally (if you don't have it installed already)

 * `npm i` to install local npm dependencies

+## Local Dependencies
+* `npm i superstatic` for superstatic.

+* `npm i bower` for gulp typescript.

+* `bower install` for bower dependencies for static css and js library.

 ## Play